-Located on the outskirts of Pattaya in the Chonburi province and 90 minutes away from Bangkok, the school will open in phases from 2017-18.
-The pre-prep school, which starts at nursery age and continues through to Year 2 (age six), opened in September 2017.
-The prep school will open Years 3-6 in September 2018, and Years 7 and 8 in September 2018.
-The senior school, Years 9-13 will also open in September 2018.
+Located on the outskirts of Pattaya in the Chonburi province and 90 minutes away from Bangkok, the school has opened in phases since 2017.
+The pre-prep school, which starts at nursery age and continues through to Year 2 (age six), opened in September 2017, and Years 3-13 opened in September 2018.
 The school follows the UK academic calendar and runs from September to July.

 The school makes a great first impression.
 There aren’t many – if any – schools in Thailand that can boast a sprawling 74-acre green campus that’s home to a boating lake, golf course and numerous playing fields.
 But, scratch beyond the surface of this very lavish campus, and what do you find?
 According to the founding head teacher Nigel Westlake, who has 15 years’ experience as head of two UK prep/pre-prep schools,